In this article

 Tracking Progress (The Dopamine Part)

-The Done Tracker tab shows:
+The Done Tracker page shows:

-- Completion percentage with milestone celebrations at 25%, 50%, 75%, and 100%
+- Completion milestones to mark at 25%, 50%, 75%, and 100%

 - A log of every completed task with time variance (how long it actually took vs. your estimate)